Opportunity details

 Nearest stations: Woolwich, Woolwich Dockyard and Woolwich Arsenal.

-Accessibility: Woolwich is served by the Elizabeth and Thameslink lines and has step-free access.
-Woolwich Dockyard is a National Rail station and has limited step-free access.
-Woolwich Arsenal is served by the DLR (Docklands Light Railway) and Thameslink lines.
-It is also a National Rail station and has step-free access.
+• Woolwich Arsenal is served by the DLR (Docklands Light Railway) and Thameslink lines - it is also a National Rail station and has step-free access

 Nearest stations: Monument and Tower Hill

-Accessibility: Monument is served by the District and Circle lines and does not have step free access.
-Tower Hill, which is within walking distance, is served by the District and Circle lines and has step-free access.
+• Tower Hill, which is within walking distance, is served by the District and Circle lines and has step-free access

-• Experience as part of a charity team
+• Experience being a part of a charity team

 • Being a Scope representative